-Each day, people make new decisions, and it translated into their mobility behaviour to move from place to place, carrying out their motivated activities.
-Pandemic has been forced to adapt to the new normal in our daily lives, the ways of work-from-home setting and parents home-schooling during waves of infection and government-mandated stay-at-home orders, lockdowns and social distancing, and longer-term impacts likely to outlast the COVID-19 pandemic.
-People start to see a new way to restore the activities differently in their everyday lives, such as relying on the internet for shopping (Mouratidis & Papagiannakis, 2021).
+People make new daily decisions, which are rendered into their mobility behaviours, travelling between locations to carry out their daily activities.
+Pandemic has forced us to adapt to the new normal in our daily lives, the ways of working from home and homeschooling during waves of infection and government-mandated stay-at-home orders, lockdowns and social distancing, and longer-term impacts likely to outlast the COVID-19 pandemic.
+People have started to see new ways to restore activities differently in their everyday lives, such as relying on the internet for shopping (Mouratidis & Papagiannakis, 2021).
 However, on the one hand, people make journeys by walking or cycling to increase physical activity levels through active transport activity (Beck & Hensher, 2020).